Meiji-mura: Buildings

-Notable buildings of historical or cultural importance including those of later eras are preserved, including a few Japanese style buildings.
-Eleven of the buildings are designated as Important Cultural Assets, and nearly all the rest are registered as tangible cultural assets.
-The museum includes buildings from Hawaii and Seattle in the United States, and also Brazil.
-A steam locomotive and street car, along with shuttle buses and horse-drawn carriages, provide transportation within the grounds.
+Notable structures of historical or cultural importance, including both older Japanese-style buildings and later Japanese-Western architecture, are preserved.
+Eleven of the buildings are designated as Important Cultural Properties, and nearly all the rest are registered as Tangible Cultural Properties.
+The museum includes buildings from Hawaii and Seattle in the United States, as well as Brazil.
+A steam locomotive and vintage Kyoto streetcar, along with shuttle buses and horse-drawn carriages, provide transportation within the grounds.
 An operational historic post office is included among the 67 buildings (as of 2005).
-Though some buildings are somewhat empty, others have displays showing the history of the building and period, period furniture, and other displays.
+Though some buildings have somewhat empty interiors, others have displays showing the building's history, period furniture, and other displays.

 The entrance and lobby of the Imperial Hotel was saved and moved from Tokyo between 1967 and 1985.
-Though only the entrance and lobby remain, it is the largest structure in Meiji Mura.
+Though only the entrance and lobby remain, it is the largest structure in Meiji-mura.

-Other structures preserved at Meiji Mura include Lafcadio Hearn's summer house from Shizuoka (1868), St. John's Church from Kyoto (1907) designed by James McDonald Gardiner and Kyoto's old St. Francis Xavier Catholic Cathedral (1890).
+Other structures preserved at Meiji Mura include Lafcadio Hearn's summer house from Shizuoka (1868), St. John's Church from Kyoto (1907) designed by James McDonald Gardiner, and Kyoto's old St. Francis Xavier Catholic Cathedral (1890).
 The former cathedral is available to rent for weddings.

 One of the traditional merchant houses that survived from Nagoya is the Tōmatsu House (東松家住宅, Tōmatsu-ka jūtaku), which was constructed in 1901 in Funairi-chō, Nagoya.
 It survived the bombing of Nagoya in World War II and was relocated to the museum in the 1970s.
 It has been designated by the government as an Important Cultural Property.